 Without urgent and bold action, projections estimate that by 2050 there will be more plastic in the ocean than fish by weight

-Research has found plastic pollution to be present in tap water, bottled water, table salt, as well as fish and shellfish from a California fish market.
-A recent study has even in microplastics present in human feces.
+Research has found plastic pollution to be present in 94% of tap water samples from the US, 93% of bottled water, 90% of table salt, as well as 25% of fish and 33% of shellfish from a California fish market.
+A recent study has even found microplastics in human feces.

 Plastic production is projected to account for 20% of global fossil fuel consumption and 15% of CO2 emissions by 2050.